mosscoder/paint2train/README.md

     imagery or other spatial data
   - Pre-process tiles, generating normalized difference, edge detection, and neighborhood summary stats layers
-  - Reduce n layers from pre-processing step into 3 layers, using [UMAP dimension reduction methods](https://github.com/jlmelville/uwot)
+  - Reduce n layers from pre-processing steps into 3 layers, using [UMAP dimension reduction methods](https://github.com/jlmelville/uwot)
   - Run a local Shiny app to rapidly label pixels based on dissimilarity thresholds (in UMAP space) to clicked points (labels are saved as